Fieldwork

 We will also deploy, for the first time in the SW Iberian margin, two mooring lines located in a longitudinal transect of the continental slope.
 Each mooring will host 2 and 3 sediment traps, respectively, and multiple current and turbidity meters and temperature and salinity sensors to intercept and characterise specific subsurface, intermediate and bottom water masses.

-During our first cruise, PASSAGE23, we will deploy two mooring lines with two sediment traps each and several hydrographic sensors to measure temperature, salinity, turbidity and current speed during 12 months.
-We will also sample surface sediments along and across the slope, measure CTD profiles and filter water.
+During our first cruise, PASSAGE23, we deployed two mooring lines with two sediment traps each and several hydrographic sensors to measure temperature, salinity, turbidity, and current speed for 12 months.
+We also sampled surface sediments along and across the slope, measured CTD profiles, and filtered water.